studiobutter/anime_api/README.md

 - [hoyo-update-notifier](https://hoyo-update-notifier.seria.moe/) by [seriaati](https://github.com/seriaati)

-## URI Protocalls ##
+## URI Protocols ##

-URI protocalls are little shortcuts registered to your Machine that automatically launch an application when called.
+URI Protocols are little shortcuts registered to your Machine that automatically launch an application when called.
 Click the link below to try it out!

 [HoYoPlay Global](hyp-global://)